 Under-Vest $49.95

-An affordable vest for adding weight to movements like push-ups or dips in a more evenly distribution.
+An affordable vest that adds evenly distributed weight to movements like push-ups and dips.

 Universal Strength & Power Apparatus by BodyWeightCulture $29.99

-They get the award for the worst name of a product ever, but it is oh so much fun to play with.
+They get the award for the worst product name ever, but it is oh so much fun to play with.

 Presents $75.00-$150.00